 You can make your own beautiful beaded keychains and bag charms in just minutes.
-They make wonderful personalised gifts, are cost effective and are very easy to make.
+They make wonderful personalized gifts, are cost effective and are very easy to make.

 Being an occasional ‘beader’ myself, I find it’s a great way to use up all those left over beads and beading materials from my jewelry making.
 Let’s face it we’ve all ordered beads and pendants online only to find they’re not as they looked in the picture and end up storing them at the back of the beading drawer.
 Thankfully here’s where they come in handy!